 “There must be someone else who follows and hears what sometimes you do not.”

-818 Agency’s Managing Content Editor and resident opera maven, Haas Regen, ruminates on the rich and enduring artistic legacy of soprano Elisabeth Grümmer (who was a pretty decent life coach, too).
+818 Agency’s Managing Content Editor and resident opera maven, Haas Regen, ruminates on the rich and enduring legacy of soprano Elisabeth Grümmer (who was a pretty decent life coach, too).

 Who was she?

-If I had a time machine that allowed me to go back and witness musical concerts of the past, I would probably concentrate on the year 1955: Maria Callas in her prime at La Scala, a revolving cast of all-stars at the Salzburg Festival, Keilberth’s “Ring” at Bayreuth, and Marian Anderson’s historic debut at the Metropolitan — among other triumphs.
+If I had a time machine that allowed me to go back and witness musical events of the past, I would probably concentrate on the year 1955: Maria Callas in her prime at La Scala, a revolving cast of all-stars at the Salzburg Festival, Keilberth’s “Ring” at Bayreuth, and Marian Anderson’s historic debut at the Metropolitan — among other triumphs.

 (Somehow this proposed time machine also gives me jet-setting privileges.)